Bonneville County Weed Department

 Noxious Weed Free Forage and Hay: Noxious weed free forage is required when taking livestock onto U.S. Forest Service or Bureau of Land Management Lands to protect them from new invasions.

-Bonneville County Weed Department has three employees that are Idaho State Department of Agriculture certified to certify forage and hay for the presence of Noxious Weeds.
+Bonneville County Weed Department has two employees that are Idaho State Department of Agriculture certified to certify forage and hay for the presence of Noxious Weeds.
 We can certify locally (state noxious weeds) or regionally (over 100 weeds so that the product can be shipped accross state lines).
 For more information see ISDA Noxious Weed Free Forage and Hay Program or to find Certified hay in your area.

 Typical costs for herbicide application plus materials.